StrangeRanger/customized-unix-terminal/README.md

 ## Homebrew Installed Programs

 The programs below are ones that I have installed on my Mac via Homebrew.
-They are either programs that I actively use, or find useful to have whenever I need them.
+They are either programs that I actively use or find useful to have whenever I need them.

 | Programs      | Description | Other Info |
 |---------------|-------------| -----------|